-- Twist the filter cartridge "counterclockwise" about a quarter-turn and pull it down and out of the filter socket. - NOTE: The water filter head has a built-in bypass.
-No separate diverter plug is needed. - 5.
+- 4. Remove Full-Coach Water Filter.
+Remove the filter canister from the Full-Coach Water Filtration System in the water service center and discard the filter cartridge.
+After emptying the canister, remount it onto the filter assembly and continue the Blow-Out Procedure. - 5.
 Open Faucets.
 Turn on the water pump and open all sink faucets and shower head knobs.
 Leave open after water stops flowing. - 6.
 Drain Toilet.
 Press the toilet flush pedal and hold until water stops flowing in the toilet.
-Then turn water pump switch off. - 7.
+Then turn Water Pump switch off. - 7.
 Drain Optional Appliances.
-At this time, if your coach is equipped with an optional refrigerator ice maker or washer/dryer, the waterlines for that must also be drained.
+At this time, if your motorhome is equipped with an optional refrigerator ice maker or washer/dryer, the waterlines for that must also be drained.
 (See "Winterizing Optional Appliances" instructions at the end of this section.)
 If not, proceed to the next numbered step. - 8.
 Drain Water Heater.
-Turn off the water heater power switch before draining the water heater tank to avoid damage to the heating element.
-Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the coach.
+Turn off the Water Heater power switch before draining the water heater tank to avoid damage to the heating element.
+Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the motorhome.
 (Requires socket and ratchet).